adaltas/cs-bigdata-2021-spring/labs/lab2/README.md

      ipa1.au.adaltas.cloud = AU.ADALTAS.CLOUD
     ```

-  - After that you can get a Kerberos ticket using `kinit USERNAME`
+  - After that you can get a Kerberos ticket using `kinit $USER`
   - Check your ticket with `klist`
   - Add the following properties in your Firefox `about:config` page:
     ```ini